 The Center for the Arts opened in 1989 as a shared facility between the City and the Chandler Unified School District.
 Built with the generous support of the community, the Center marks the collaboration of a world-class team of architects, designers, and acousticians.

-Vision Gallery is a cultural center and art gallery located at the City Hall campus.
-Exhibits are rotated regularly at Vision Gallery as well as its sister gallery located at Chandler Center for the Arts.
+Vision Gallery is an art gallery and a cultural center of Downtown Chandler that is located in the City Hall campus, on the northeast corner of Arizona Ave. and Chicago St. Exhibits are rotated regularly at Vision Gallery as well as its sister gallery located at Chandler Center for the Arts.